leuti/udacity_api_proj/README.md

 }
 }

-### Ensure End of Line Sequence is correct
+### IMPORTANT: Ensure End of Line Sequence is correct

 On my Windows machine I have to ensure that the End of Line Sequence for file "docker-entrypoint-initdb.d\init-db.sh" is set to LF.
 I have done this using VSCode.
+Proposals for a better solution to create the two shopping database at the beginning are welcomed.

 ### Install all packages